havocp/xsbt-wiki/Plugins-Best-Practices.md

 val akka = config("akka")  // This isn't needed.
 val akkaStartCluster = TaskKey[Unit]("akka-start-cluster")

-akkaStartCluster in akka <<= ...   // Configuration is not needed here. target in akkaStartCluster <<= ... // This is ok.
+target in akkaStartCluster <<= ... // This is ok.
+akkaStartCluster in akka <<= ...   // BAD.
+No need for a Config for plugin-specific task.
 ```

 ### Configuration Cat says "Configuration is for configuration" ##